How best to stay safe when applying for jobs online

 What can I do if I have not been treated fairly?

-If you have already found employment and believe the employment to be unfair, there are services available in New Zealand to help you.
-Even though you are not an NZ citizen, you have rights.
+If you have already found employment and believe the employment to be unfair, there are services available in Australia to help you.
+Even though you are not an Australian citizen, you have rights.
 Perhaps the working conditions were improper, you’ve been mistreated or not been paid correctly.

 If you believe the conduct was illegal, contact the police.